JackSzwergold/Writing/memories/The Time I Discovered a Cool Toy Store on Bleecker Street.md

 I gasped and immediately checked my pockets for money.
 I had some quarters and other miscellaneous loose change on me; maybe I could score a wind-up R2-D2 from this shop on this horse-shit “family” trip?
 So I went over to my sister and asked her if we could go into the store so I could buy a wind up R2-D2.

-“No!” she said.
-“We need to go back!” she added.
-And this went on for a little bit until I accepted the futility of the struggle, caved in and headed back to the sandal shop with her.
+“No!!!” she shouted.
+“We need to go back!” she added, visibly upset at me being so willful.
+And this went on for a little bit until I accepted the futility of the struggle, caved in to her demands and headed back to the stupid sandal shop with her.

 As we walked away I made a mental note of the cross-streets.
 Perhaps I could convince my dad to go to this toy store next weekend?